This article is also available in: Português Español

 Considering the booming economy, dropping unemployment numbers and the return of many once-emigrated young Portuguese citizens, it seems Portugal is on the rise.
 Facing the policies of socialist Prime Minister António Costa, which include properly supporting the welfare state and investing in the public sector instead of austerity measures, right wing populists don’t stand a chance.

-Not too long ago, Portugal stood on the brink of catastrophe: Harsh austerity policies and the erosion of labour rights pushed by the conservative government lead to significant rises in poverty and unemployment.
+Not too long ago, Portugal stood on the brink of catastrophe: harsh austerity policies and the erosion of labour rights pushed by the conservative government lead to significant rises in poverty and unemployment.
 The economy dwindled due to the lack of peoples’ spending power.

 Today, everything has changed: